Improwised/kb.repairrabbit.github.io/content/advanced-configuration/email-templates.md

 weight = 4
 +++

-* The system must have following key settings in `.env` file to send mail successfully from system:
+* The system must have following key settings in `.env` file to send mail successfully from the system:

 ```
 COMPANY_EMAIL_SUPPORT=